What is Incident Management in IT and Why does it matter?

 The final step is to ensure that the incident is resolved and the systems are fully functional again.
 Here we close the incident, document the events, submit a report to build transparency, and review the procedures followed during the incident management.

-A Case Study on how a Large Retail Company in the US gains major time savings with Automated Incident Resolution
+Checkout this Case Study on how a Large Retail Company in the US gains major time savings with Automated Incident Resolution

 The client is a large retail company based in the US.
 They recently expanded their market by acquiring regional brands with their physical stores and introducing their own e-commerce offerings.